vikingeducation/pairing_checkin/README.md

 Hello --jess

-Sup. --Lisa

-Nothing much. -- Mike
+What's the weather like for you? -- Mike

-Oh yeah?. -- Lisa

-Hi, how's it going? -- Mike